 Many different things can be stressful for your pet.
 New situations, new people, or any disorder can make your pet uncomfortable.
 You want your pet to feel safe and comfortable wherever they are!
 Here is a list of ideas to calm your anxious pet!

-Exercise is beneficial for people, so it shouldn't be a surprise that it's great for your pets too!
+Exercise is beneficial for people, so it shouldn’t be a surprise that it’s great for your pets too!
 Take your dog on a long walk or play in the park.
-If you have a cat or a pet who can't go on walks, have daily play sessions with their favorite toys.
+Have daily play sessions with their favorite toys if you have a cat or a pet who can’t go on walks.
 Engaging in activities with your pet helps burn off that excess energy!

 Give your pet a thorough health check.
 Carefully check all over, but pay close attention to the paws, ears, and genitals.
 Some animals are particularly good at hiding their pain, but if you discover a health issue, like an injury, you could potentially solve a problem at its root.

 If your pet is consistently nervous, make sure that you provide places where they can go to hide when they get stressed out.
 A cat tree or hideyhole can give your cat a place to feel safe and out of reach.
 If your dog feels shy or anxious, their kennel can be a safe place for them, or consider having an area in your house where they can be alone.

 Sometimes, your pet may want more of your attention.
 Daily playtime and cuddling can be beneficial to improving your pet’s mood.
 Be conscious of your pet’s feelings.
 If your pet doesn’t feel like cuddling or playing at that moment, wait until later.